 - Request a bank letter to confirm your student status so you can open a bank account in the UK (international only)

-- Request a "permission to work" letter to help you find part-time work in the UK (international only)
+- Request a confirmation of term dates letter to help you find part-time work in the UK (international only)

 - Information on where to collect your student ID card.
 This will enable you to:

 - Get discounts in shops and on buses etc

 - Sit exams as part of your course

 - Obtain council tax exemption, student status/confirmation of term dates letter

 To complete your enrolment, you will need the following documents:

 Photo ID such as a passport or driving licence